Ophir TanzChief Executive Officer

 Phil SchraederPresident & Chief Operating Officer

-Phil Schraeder is GumGum’s Chief Operating Officer and Chief Financial Officer and is responsible for financial planning, management, accounting, controls and human resources.
-His 17 years of experience helped GumGum rise to be an industry leader in the computer vision and marketing spaces.
+Phil Schraeder is GumGum’s President and Chief Operating Officer and is responsible for overall management, sales, financial planning, management, controls and human resources.
+His 18 years of experience helped GumGum rise to be an industry leader in the computer vision and marketing spaces.

 Phil was a finalist in the 2014 Los Angeles Business Journal CFO of the Year Award.